 - Northern Europe: an ingredient used in meat and sausage preparations, for pickling fish, cucumbers, or pickles, and for beverages such as mulled wine.

-Keep your allspice fresh and ready to use by storing it (preferably in an airtight jar) away from direct sunlight.
+Keep your Allspice from Mexico fresh and ready to use by storing it (preferably in an airtight jar) away from direct sunlight.
 Doesn't require refrigeration.
-Allspice will last for years whether whole or ground, though ground Allspice may lose some of its flavour.
+Allspice will last for years whether whole or ground, though ground Allspice from Mexico may lose some of its flavour.